kevinbdsouza/kevinbdsouza.github.io/_posts/2025-03-31-ai-and-labour.md

 4. **Economic and Welfare Valuation of New Tasks**: Developing methods to quantify the societal and economic impacts of new AI-enabled tasks, including those that negatively affect social welfare, is essential.
 Such valuation frameworks should inform policy decisions and mitigate potential adverse consequences.

-Researchers must balance empirical detail and theoretical depth, connecting short-term realistic scenarios with long-term, potentially radical transformations.
+We must balance empirical detail and theoretical depth, connecting short-term realistic scenarios with long-term, potentially radical transformations.
 By rigorously studying these understudied aspects of the AI-labor relationship, we can better anticipate and manage the profound implications of AI for society and employment.